Board of Directors

 Mary Fraser Meints

-Mary Fraser Meints is the Executive Director of Youth Emergency Services in Omaha, and has thirty-five years of experience in the world of child welfare and juvenile justice.
-Meints has served in leadership roles with Uta Halee Girls Village and The Nebraska Department of Health and Human Services.
-Meints is currently serving on the Young Adults Voluntary Supports and Services (Bridge to Independence) Advisory Committee, focused on the implementation of the law to provide benefits to young adults who have been in the foster care system.
-As an advocate for homeless youth, Meints is on the board of Metro Area Continuum of Care for the Homeless.
-Meints serves on the Board of Trustees at Countryside and represents the church on the Tri-Faith Board.
+Mary Fraser Meints is a leading advocate for at-risk-children and youth in Nebraska as the Executive Director of Youth Emergency Services (YES) in Omaha, Nebraska.
+Her many years of experience in the world of child welfare and juvenile justice provide a good basis of knowledge in working with the at-risk and homeless populations served by YES.
+Mary has worked directly with children and families and served in administrative roles with the Department of Health and Human Services and at Uta Halee Girls Village and Youth Emergency Services.
+Mary serves on the Young Adults Voluntary Supports and Services (Bridge to Independence) Advisory Committee.
+As an advocate for homeless youth, Mary is on the board of Metro Area Continuum of Care for the Homeless.
+Mary is married to husband Ray, a freelance video producer/videographer/editor and director.

-Dr. Mohiuddin is a founding member and President of the American Muslim Institute.
+Dr. Syed Mohiuddin, MD, DSC is a founding member and President of the American Muslim Institute.
 He is a cardiologist and a member of the Division of Cardiology and Department of Medicine at Creighton University School of Medicine.
 He has served as President of the American Heart Association and Governor of the American College of Cardiology (Nebraska Chapter).